Johann426/Johann426/README.md

 <img src = "./img/Chlorophyll.jpg"><br>

 Chlorophylls absorb light most strongly in the blue portion of the electromagnetic spectrum as well as the red portion.
-A measure of a its ability to absorb light, peak molar extinction coefficient (ɛ), is greater than 10<sup>5</sup> M<sup>−1</sup> cm<sup>−1</sup> for chlorophyll a, among the highest found in organic compounds.
+A measure of its ability to absorb light, peak molar extinction coefficient (ɛ), is greater than 10<sup>5</sup> M<sup>−1</sup> cm<sup>−1</sup> for *chlorophyll a*, among the highest found in organic compounds.

 <img src = "./img/Chlorophyll_a_light.jpg"><br>